I got the pleasure of beta-reading this novella. What a delightful read!

 This is a solid entry into the fantasy genre, in the spirit of Fritz Leiber’s Fafhrd and the Gray Mouser.
-What could of been a dry retreading of a trope is upturned and upended by taking on the viewpoint of one of the nameless urchins that populate so many fantasy novels.
+What could of been a dry retreading of a trope is upturned and upended.
+The viewpoint of the hero is one of the nameless urchins that populate so many fantasy novels.

-The protagonist’s coming of age, which is -far- from over by the end of this book, serves as a wonderful introduction to a portion of a city plunged into deep poverty and gang warfare.
+The protagonist’s coming of age, far from over by the end of this book, serves as a wonderful introduction.
+This showcases a portion of a city plunged into deep poverty and gang warfare.

-There are just enough mysteries sprinkled in –a mother who, perhaps, committed an unpardonable offense; a caper gone either awry or exactly as planned; a girl who’s willing to risk her soul for survival; an antagonist that may be too familiar for the city at large — that the reader is not only sucked in to a rich setting but also left wanting more.
+Just enough mysteries populate this novella.
+A mother who, perhaps, committed an unpardonable offense.
+A caper gone either awry or exactly as planned.
+A girl who’s willing to risk her soul for survival.
+An antagonist that may be too familiar for the city at large.
+The reader is not only sucked in to a rich setting but also left wanting more.